Soundgarden

 Soundgarden's third album, Badmotorfinger (1991), helped usher in the mainstream success of grunge.
-The album was buoyed by the success of the singles "Jesus Christ Pose", "Outshined", and "Rusty Cage", reached number 39 on the Billboard 200 and has been certified double-platinum by the Recording Industry Association of America (RIAA).
+The album was buoyed by the success of the singles "Jesus Christ Pose", "Outshined" and "Rusty Cage", reached number 39 on the Billboard 200 and has been certified double-platinum by the Recording Industry Association of America (RIAA).
 The band's fourth album, Superunknown (1994), expanded their popularity; it debuted at number one on the Billboard 200 and yielded the Grammy Award-winning singles "Spoonman" and "Black Hole Sun".
-Soundgarden experimented with new sonic textures on their follow-up album Down on the Upside (1996), which debuted at number two on the Billboard 200 and spawned several hit singles of its own, including "Pretty Noose", "Burden in My Hand", and "Blow Up the Outside World".
+Soundgarden experimented with new sonic textures on their follow-up album Down on the Upside (1996), which debuted at number two on the Billboard 200 and spawned several hit singles of its own, including "Pretty Noose", "Burden in My Hand" and "Blow Up the Outside World".
 In 1997, the band broke up due to internal strife over its creative direction and exhaustion from touring.
 After more than a decade of working on projects and other bands, they reunited in 2010.
-Republic Records released their sixth and final studio album, King Animal, in 2012.
+Republic Records released the band's sixth studio album, King Animal, in 2012, the last album to be released in Cornell's lifetime.

+Cornell died by suicide in 2017, resulting in the band's second breakup.
+They continued to occasionally reunite: first for a one-off tribute concert to Cornell in January 2019, second in December 2024 under the anagram Nudedragons for a Seattle benefit concert, and third in November 2025 for Soundgarden's induction into the Rock and Roll Hall of Fame, joined by Taylor Momsen and Brandi Carlile, both on vocals.
+Despite being officially defunct as a band, the surviving members are working on Soundgarden's planned seventh and final studio album using unfinished tracks that were recorded by Cornell prior to his death.

-By 2019, Soundgarden had sold more than 14 million records in the United States and an estimated 30 million worldwide.
+By 2019, Soundgarden had sold more than 14 million records in the United States, and an estimated 30 million worldwide.
 VH1 ranked them at number 14 in their special, 100 Greatest Artists of Hard Rock list.
 The band was inducted into the Rock and Roll Hall of Fame in 2025.